Clar3za/NC_ONLINE_BANK/Assessment.md

 Clearly define the problem or task that the program should address.
 Specify the input and output requirements.
 Outline any constraints or additional features.
 Write the main program or function to solve the problem.
-Debugger
+Lead Developer.

 Delgado, Nimfa

 Include a testing section with sample inputs and expected outputs.
 Test edge cases and handle potential errors gracefully.
+Debugger.

 PEER EVALUATION: